-LED technology is used in industrial drying/curing wherever its specific benefits are required.
+LED technology is used in industrial drying and curing wherever its specific advantages are required.

 LED UV systems are used both in the printing industry and in numerous other industries on various substrates where coatings and adhesives play a role, such as